End of Year Membership Discount

 Jewelry artist Susan Shallenberger donated this enameled link with a centerpiece featuring a bee flowers and the sun.
 The link will be attached to the Links Project in it's 3rd case; which is new as of 202308.

-Jewelry artist Susan Shallenberger donated this enameled link to the Links Project
+Artist Susan Shallenberger donated this enameled link to the Links Project in 2023

-We invite all members to make a link that meets the following parameters
+We invite all members to create and donate a link within the following parameters

 • The individual piece should range be a minimum size of 1 x 1 x 1″ HLD*